 13 April at 13:00 in the Faculty of Social Sciences (Jakobi 2, lecture hall 226)

-Meetings with rector candidates in faculties are open to all employees and students of the faculty.
+Meetings with rector candidates in faculties were open to all employees and students of the faculty.

-On 13 April, the election commission approves the list of members of the electoral council.
+On 13 April, the election commission confirmed the 292-member electoral council of the University of Tartu rector elections.

-The election meeting, chaired by the election commission chair, takes place in the university assembly hall on 20 April at 12:00.
-The election meeting is for members of the electoral council only.
+The election meeting, chaired by the election commission chair, took place in the university assembly hall on 20 April at 12:00.
+The election meeting was for members of the electoral council only.
+Toomas Asser was elected the rector of the University of Tartu

 The rector takes office on 1 August.